eyalmichon/TheMultitasker/README.md

 - ### Info Commands ℹ:
   - Compile 👨‍💻 and get output from many languages like Python 🐍, C, Java, etc....
-  - Get COVID-19 🦠 updates for Israel.
+  - Get COVID-19 🦠 updates for many countries.
   - Get answers to questions ❓ from WolframAlpha.
   - Get definition of words / Word of the day / random word from Urban Dictionary.
   - Translate sentences using Google Translate.
-  - Recognize music 👂🎶.
   - Fix grammar.
   - Text to speech.
   - Translate with context.